-Amounts on deposit in the Issue 2019-3 Subaccount of the Loan Fund shall be withdrawn therefrom and applied to the mandatory redemption of Issue 2019-3 Bonds pursuant to Section 2.11(a) hereof, as set forth in the certificate of THDA delivered on or prior to the date of issuance of the Issue 2019-3 Bonds.
-The date of such redemption provided in Section 2.11(a) may be extended upon the delivery by THDA to the Trustee and the Rating Agency of a Projected Cash Flow Statement which satisfies the requirements of Section 7.11 of the General Resolution; provided further that the date of such redemption shall not be extended beyond the date set forth in the second paragraph of Section 2.11(a) unless THDA is in receipt of an opinion of Bond Counsel to the effect that such extension will not adversely affect the exclusion of interest on the Issue 2019-3 Bonds from the income of the owners thereof for federal income tax purposes.
-The amount of funds on deposit in the Issue 2019-3 Bonds Subaccount of the Loan Fund to be used to pay Costs of Issuance with respect to the Issue 2019-3 Bonds shall not exceed 2% of the proceeds of the Issue 2019-3 Bonds.
+Amounts on deposit in the Issue 2020-1 Subaccount of the Loan Fund shall be withdrawn therefrom and applied to the mandatory redemption of Issue 2020-1 Bonds as described in Section 2.11(a) hereof.
+The date of such redemption provided in Section 2.11(a) may be extended upon the delivery by THDA to the Trustee and the Rating Agency of a Projected Cash Flow Statement which satisfies the requirements of Section 7.11 of the General Resolution; provided further that the date of such redemption shall not be extended beyond the date set forth in the second paragraph of Section 2.11(a) unless THDA is in receipt of an opinion of Bond Counsel to the effect that such extension will not adversely affect the exclusion of interest on the Issue 2020-1 Bonds from the income of the owners thereof for federal income tax purposes.
+The amount of funds on deposit in the Issue 2020-1 Bond Subaccount of the Loan Fund to be used to pay Costs of Issuance with respect to the Issue 2020-1 Bonds shall not exceed 2% of the proceeds of the Issue 2020-1 Bonds.

-THDA hereby covenants that an amount equal to twenty percent (20%) of the funds deposited in the Issue 2019-3 Bond Subaccount of the Loan Fund in excess of the Transferred Proceeds and which are to be used to finance Program Loans (or other available funds of THDA), shall be made available for owner financing of "targeted area residences" (as defined in Section 143(j) of the Code) until September 30, 2020.
+THDA hereby covenants that an amount equal to twenty percent (20%) of the funds deposited in the Issue 2020-1 Bond Subaccount of the Loan Fund which are to be used to finance Program Loans (including Program Securities) (or other available funds of THDA), shall be made available for owner financing of "targeted area residences" (as defined in Section 143(j) of the Code) until, 2020.

-The Bond Reserve Fund Requirement with respect to the Issue 2019-3 Bonds shall be an amount equal to 3% of the then current balance of Program Loans (other than Program Loans underlying Program Securities) allocable to the Issue 2019-3 Bonds plus the amount on deposit in the Issue 2019-3 Subaccount of the Loan Fund which has not been designated to provide for the payment of Costs of Issuance or capitalized interest.
-On the Issue Date, THDA shall deposit an amount in the Bond Reserve Fund which, together with any excess amounts on deposit in the Bond Reserve Fund, shall satisfy the Bond Reserve Requirement.
+The Bond Reserve Fund Requirement with respect to the Issue 2020-1 Bonds shall be [an amount equal to 3% of the then current balance of Program Loans (other than Program Loans underlying Program Securities) allocable to the Issue 2020-1 Bonds plus the amount on deposit in the Issue 2020-1 Subaccount of the Loan Fund which has not been designated to provide for the payment of Costs of Issuance or capitalized interest.
+On the Issue Date, THDA shall deposit an amount in the Bond Reserve Fund to satisfy the Bond Reserve Requirement.]